-If you have access to two different teams, you can connect a chatroom in each with a tube:
+So if you have access to two different teams, each using different chat applications.
+You can connect a chatroom in each chat application with a Sameroom tube:

-If you don’t have access to the other team, or want to create a network of many teams, you can do that by opening a Portal.
-Each Portal has a unique URL you can share—others can create Tubes by navigating to your Portal URL:
+If you don’t have access to the both of your teams' rooms, or you want to create a network of many teams, you can do that by opening a Portal.
+Each Portal is created in and connected to a specific chat room and has a unique URL that you can share—others can create Tubes by navigating to your Portal URL:

 What’s the difference between a Tube and a Portal?

-A Tube is an actual connection maintained by the Sameroom servers between two “rooms” (channels, groups, flows).
+A Tube is an authenticated connection maintained by the Sameroom servers between two “rooms” (channels, groups, flows).

 If you see a Tube connected to your chatroom on the Manage page, you can delete the Tube by clicking on the “X” or pausing it by selecting “Pause”.

-If you don’t see the Tube and don’t know who configured it, you can issue the “‑sameroom disable” command in your chatroom.
+If needed, you can issue the “‑sameroom disable” command in your chatroom to disconnect ALL tube connections to that specific chat room.
 For details, see the Disable Command section.

 A list of available Sameroom commands and how to use them can be found in this article: